Summary

 The Tesla Model S has been a pioneering vehicle for the image of electric cars, almost single-handedly changing the perception of electric vehicles having poor performance and range.
 It has received widespread praise for its performance, with acceleration that betters many supercars, and overall praticality for a broad range of potential customers.

 However, the Model S was plagued by quality and reliability issues in its early years, and build quality is still not considered a match for similarly-priced saloons from the likes of Mercedes-Benz, BMW or Audi.
-Which? magazine has been publicly calling for the Model S to be recalled for more than a year, as its pop-out door handles are reported to have failed on one in five vehicles.
+Which? magazine has been publicly calling for the Model S to be recalled for years, as its pop-out door handles are reported to have failed on one in five vehicles.
+Meanwhile, What Car?’s 2022 reliability survey ranked the Model S dead last in the electric car category.
+Our data (see below) shows that the Model S is below-par for reliability, but not as bad as plenty of other cars on the market.

 Model S highlights